Illinois-CS-Mental-Health-Committee/illinois-cs-mental-health-committee.github.io/_posts/2021-04-06-faculty-mental-health-ambassador-program.md

 ---
 layout: post
-title:  "Faculty Mental Health Ambassadors Program"
+title:  "Faculty Mental Health Ambassador Program"
 categories: resources, faculty, mental health, training
+permalink: /:title/
+redirect_from:
-permalink: /t/faculty-mental-health-ambassador-program/75/
+  - /t/faculty-mental-health-ambassador-program/75/
+  - /t/faculty-mental-health-ambassador-program/75/1/
+  - /t/faculty-mental-health-ambassador-program/75/2/
 ---

 This is the CS Mental Health Committee Proposal for the new Faculty Mental Health Program.
 If you would prefer to read a typeset PDF version of this proposal, you can go [here](https://csmhcillinois.com/t/faculty-mental-health-ambassador-program/75#typeset-proposal).